user-ina/Cyclistic-Case-Study/README.md

 -- cyclistic annual members do not use docked bike
 -- save into rideable_type tab

--- what is the most popular station to start a ride? select start_station_name, count(ride_id) as no_of_rides_started_here from cyclistic_trip_data group by start_station_name order by count(ride_id) desc
+-- what is the most popular station to start a ride? select start_station_name, count(ride_id) as no_of_rides_started_here from cyclistic_trip_data order by count(ride_id) desc -- save into popular start station all tab

+-- group by rider type
+select start_station_name, member_casual, count(ride_id) as no_of_rides_started_here
+from cyclistic_trip_data
+group by start_station_name, member_casual
+order by count(ride_id) desc
 -- save into popular start station tab